US, Poland, Hungary land on 'backsliding democracies' list | DW | 22.11.2021

 The report found that the backsliding in the US began in 2019, and then "a historic turning point came in 2020-21 when former President Donald Trump questioned the legitimacy of the 2020 election results."

-Based in Sweden, the 34-nation organization behind the report also found that in 2020, the amount of countries moving toward authoritarianism outnumbered those moving towards democracy.
+Based in Sweden, the 34-nation organization behind the report also found that, in 2020, the amount of countries moving toward authoritarianism outnumbered those moving toward democracy.

 In Asia, International IDEA noted that Afghanistan, Hong Kong and Myanmar are strong examples for "a wave of growing authoritarianism.''